 Gingivitis if left untreated develops into a serious form of gum disease known as Periodontitis.
 Bacteria thriving in plaque and tartar deposits seep into gums and release toxic substances that infect the gums.
 Pus pockets are formed near the tooth root.
 This damage to the gums forces them to recede and make them weaker.
 Slowly and gradually the gum tissues disconnect from the teeth and the infection destroys the underlying bone structure.
 Eventually, you might end up losing single or multiple teeth.

 Treatment of Gum Diseases

 X-rays are used to determine the presence of gum disease.
 Depending on the extent of degeneration, gum infection therapy, or treatment will be provided.
-For a pain-free experience, we use a water laser.

 If you have gingivitis, professional cleaning along with a good oral health regimen is enough to provide good results.

 Surgical treatment is required to treat periodontitis.
 Under oral sedation Dr. Daniel Nickles will treat your gum disease which may include perio laser therapy.

 Maintaining the health of your gums will improve your overall health.
 Below are a few tips that help your gums stay healthy and wholesome.